OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-04.md

 ## 2 Timothy 4:6

-For I am already being poured out as a drink offering, and the time of my departure has come.
+For I am already being offered, and the time for my departure is near.

 ## 2 Timothy 4:7

-I have fought the good fight, I have finished the course, I have kept the faith;
+I have striven to fight the good fight, I have completed the race, I have maintained the faith;

 ## 2 Timothy 4:8